-Restaurant owners must pay employees overtime pay.
+Current restaurant regulations dictate that restaurant owners must pay employees overtime pay.
 Anything over forty hours in a week, or more than eight hours in one day, is subject to overtime.
 Double-time pay starts after the employee has worked more than 12 hours in one day.

 Additionally, restaurant workers who work seven days in a row must receive time and a half for the first eight hours of the seventh day, and double time for each hour worked over the eight.